A1337CBS/covid19MLPredictor/README.md

+# Framework, Libraries and Programming language used
-# Made using Dash, Plotly and Python
+Made using Dash, Plotly and Python

 # Instructions
 To execute the web app use the following command: